adi868/Bamazon/README.md

 Bamazon is a command line interface application from which users can request and place real-time orders through a virtual storefront.
 Using the power of MySQL, Javascript, and Node.js, users can interact with Bamazon as a real customer from which the app will take in orders and deplete stock from the store's inventory.

 ## How does it work?
-To run this program, a couple steps of setup is required.
+To run this program, a couple steps of setup are required.
 First, make sure you have the appropriate `npm` packages installed on your computer.

 Next, run  `bamazon` in your terminal.
 Type in `node bamazonCustomer.js`.
 This will run the Bamazon application.
 From there, Bamazon will prompt the user through a series of inquirer prompts.
 Select `Make a purchase`.
 Bamazon will search the database for the current inventory, and will display all the available items in stock.